Akshay-Kr-Verma/Online-HealthCare-Management-System/README.md

 --**How to Run**
 -From a windows batch file named "run".
 Double-click the "run.bat" file located in the main project folder.
-The application will compile and launch automatically.
+Enter your MySQL password for database setup by the application, once the correct password is entered the application will compile and launch automatically.

 Admin Login: admin / admin123